RemyFP/CLT_BaseModel_Docs/docs/index.md

                               Realistic applications will use estimation
                               and calibration from real-world data.

-To execute the simple flu demo model, run
+To execute the simple flu demo model, run the following in Terminal (on Mac):
 ```
 python flu_demo.py
 ```

-To execute the flu model tests, run
+To execute the flu model tests, run the following in Terminal (on Mac):
 ```
 pytest -v flu_tests.py
 ```